Overwintering vegetables is a great way to get more harvests the

 The first year I overwintered vegetables it was totally unplanned.
 But it was so amazing to have spinach growing in our garden before I’d even directly seeded the spring crop!
 I was hooked on overwintering.
 Since then I’ve done a decent amount of experimenting with overwintering, both on purpose and accidental in our zone 5 area.

-The idea with overwintering is timing your vegetables to be the right size before winter sets in so they can be dormant for the winter and be ready to harvest in the spring.
+The idea with overwintering is timing your vegetables to be the right size before winter sets in so they can be dormant for the winter & start producing growth and harvests in the spring.

 In general the lower to the ground the vegetables are, the better chance of overwintering because the snow provides protection or the plants are less exposed to cold winter winds.
 How cold your winter gets is also a factor; some winters it only dips down to -10C/14F, other years it’s -20C/-4F for our zone 5.
 Varieties make a big difference when it comes to overwintering.
 Not every carrot, lettuce, or cabbage can be overwintered, certain varieties are bred for better cold hardiness.